PaulskPt/D1-Mini-TFT-Shield/Examples/Spotify_Album_Art_PaulskPt/README.md

 Paragraph 8.1

-the `string.length()` function counts the 'hidden' first byte of a 2-byte Latin-1 group letter as 2 bytes, but the tft display or the IDE Monitor or Serial output only shows the one visual letter.
+the `string.length()` function counts a Latin-1 group letter as 2 bytes, because it are two bytes, but only one byte is visual on tft, the IDE Monitor or Serial output.
+Displaying strings containing Latin-1 group letters on tft requires correction in the calculation of the length.
+Below I explain my workaround to this problem.

 Paragraph 8.2